On Bayes factor functions: Introduction

 \section{Introduction}

-Bayes factors offer a potentially valuable alternative to P-values for summarizing the results of hypothesis tests.
-Unlike classical methods, Bayesian testing procedures quantify the evidence supporting both the null and alternative hypotheses and offer a clear interpretation of the relative probabilities assigned to the data by different hypotheses.
-However, the effectiveness of Bayes factors depends heavily on the specification of full probability models for both hypotheses, whereas classical tests require only the specification of a null hypothesis and a test statistic.
+Bayes factors provide a compelling alternative to $p$-values for summarizing hypothesis test outcomes.
+Unlike classical significance testing, they quantify evidence for both null and alternative hypotheses, yielding an interpretable measure of how plausible the observed data are under competing models.
+Introduced by Jeffreys in 1935, Bayes factors are defined as ratios of marginal likelihoods that directly measure evidential weight in hypothesis testing \citep{Jeffreys1935, Jeffreys1939}\footnote{Haldane (1932) had already introduced a mixture prior formulation that anticipated similar ideas \citep{Haldane1932, EtzWagenmakers2017}}.
+Building on Jeffreys’ foundation, \citet{Berger1985} established their role in Bayesian model choice and clarified their link to posterior model probabilities.
+Later, \citet{Kass1995} described computational strategies and refined interpretive guidelines, further encouraging their application.

-The need to specify prior densities on parameters that define alternative hypotheses (i.e., alternative prior densities), as well as prior probabilities for the hypotheses themselves, has limited the widespread adoption of Bayesian tests.
-When testing only two hypotheses, the latter issue is often sidestepped by assigning equal prior probability to each hypothesis or by simply reporting a Bayes factor.
-Nonetheless, defining alternative prior densities remains a significant challenge, one that entails a number of important substantive issues.
+In the last two decades, many have argued that Bayes factors should replace or supplement $p$-values as the primary measure of evidence against a null hypothesis \citep[e.g.,][]{Bayarri2004, Johnson2013, Held2018_annrev, Rougier2019, Benjamin2017, Benjamin2019ThreeRecommendations}.
+Nonetheless, their adoption has been limited by the need to specify both prior densities on model parameters and prior probabilities for the hypotheses themselves.
+When only two hypotheses are compared, the latter issue is often avoided by assigning equal prior weights or simply reporting the Bayes factor.
+However, defining suitable alternative priors remains a central challenge, and numerous proposals have been developed.

-These issues relate to the fundamental definition of hypothesis tests \citep{Criticism,Commentary}.
-Precise null hypotheses often represent a mathematical approximation to the belief that an actual effect is "small" rather than exactly zero.
-Conversely, overly dispersed prior distributions, often centered on the null hypotheses, are used to define alternative hypotheses.
-For instance, in the test of a normal mean, Jeffrey-Zellner-Siow (JZS) priors impose Cauchy densities on a standardized effect even though a standard Cauchy prior assigns one-half prior probability to standardized effects greater than 1.0 in magnitude and 0.3 probability to standardized effects greater than 2 \citep{Rouder2009}.
-In many fields, such as the social sciences, medicine, and biology, standardized effects greater than 1.0 are rarely observed.

-As a result, Bayes factors may reflect the relative evidence in support of idealized null hypotheses that exclude small effect sizes that are not scientifically important versus overly dispersed alternative hypotheses that assign a high probability to parameter values that are not scientifically plausible.